Caliphylla sp. #1

 protected to moderately protected locations, generally at depths of

 1 m (< 3 ft).
+The latest Maui animal was found in Bryopsis at about 2.5 m (10 ft) at a moderately exposed site.
 It's nocturnal and probably feeds on Bryopsis (though the

 differences in color may suggest some variation in diet).
 When